-How to make Banana Yoghurt
+How to Make Banana Puree

 I love to add cinnamon to the banana mixture, my kids love it and so do I. I often add some natural peanut butter for added taste and an extra boost of protein.
-This is, of course, optional and you can miss it out or try other additions such a cardamom or vanilla.
+This is, of course, optional and you can miss it out or try other additions such as cardamom or vanilla.